-After travelling to 9 islands in the Andaman Sea… time for decisions!
+After travelling to the 9 islands in Thailand: time for decisions!

-First people I met on the Phi Phi islands were ´colleague´ scuba diving instructors
+The first people I met, on my travel to the Phi Phi islands in Thailand, were scuba diving instructors

 Not really interested in the Phi Phi islands, I did not inform myself much about it.
 So I felt overwhelmed by the amount of scuba diving centres on this island.
-And after I have been working as an instructor myself for some years, I still always feel kind of ´in my element´ chatting to ´colleague instructors´!
-In my experience, they are always relaxed people willing to share some good tips.
-Of course, I say this having been one myself LOL!
-After chatting with an instructor about the diving around the island, he recommended me I should go to the viewpoint during my 4-hour wait on Phi Phi.
+Being a diving instructor myself, I always feel ´in my element´ between scuba dive instructors.
+In my experience, they are always relaxed people willing to share some good tips: always useful for my travel blog about the islands in Thailand!
+An instructor recommended me to go to the viewpoint during my wait on Phi Phi.